Sri Lanka and ADB

 ADB has approved an $800 million loan facility to fund rural and national road upgrades in six provinces in Sri Lanka that will significantly improve access of remote communities to markets, services, and jobs.

 Sri Lanka's social indicators are among the best in South Asia.
 The country has achieved near universal literacy, and has a comparatively low poverty level.
 Economic growth has been steady since the military conflict ended, but slowed in 2012.
-Growth had, however, picked up strongly again by the third quarter of 2013.
+Growth had, however, picked up strongly again by the third quarter of 2013 and was consistently robust in the first half of 2014.

 ADB assistance to Sri Lanka supports energy, roads, water supply and sanitation, education and skills development, and post-conflict reconstruction of the north and east.
 ADB is also involved in water resource management.